oshriagronov/Simon-Game/README.md

 * [Acknowledgements](#acknowledgements)

 ## General info
-Like i said in the top of the README, it's just the old good simon game without any fancy features. <br>
+Like I said in the top of the README, it's just the old good simon game without any fancy features. <br>
-The project is a part of my course in Udemy, really enjoyed to build it and i hope you will enjoy the game! <br>
+The project is a part of my course in Udemy, I really enjoyed building it and I hope you will enjoy the game! <br>
-I will be glad to get some tips and advices to improve myself :)
+I will be glad to get some tips and advice to improve myself :)

 ## Technologies
 - Software language: JS, HTML, CSS